wheegee/sentential/docs/custom_images/bash.md

 # Bash

-transcribe example from AWS docs for bash in provided image.
+Transcribe example from AWS docs for bash in provided image.